joliss/fast-js-hash-benchmark/README.md

         * If you need more than 32 bits: Use the built-in crypto module with the MD5 algorithm.

             * I also recommend that you experiment with joining strings together into larger chunks, since strings are implicitly converted to Buffers when you pass them to the crypto module, and each Buffer creation is quite slow.
-Performance will generally be bottlenecked by Buffer creation and string joining, as the native hashing function is quite fast.
+Performance will generally be bottlenecked by Buffer creation and string joining, as the native hashing function is very fast in comparison.